 Educating people about smart energy is essential for its acceptance.
 Lack of consumer awareness creates myths, such as that the installation of smart meters in homes might cause health problems associated with electromagnetic radiation fields.
 While there is no confirmation of this, the movement against smart meters rollout is gaining ground in some countries.
 Consumer awareness programs might help to inform people about the benefits and impacts of the connected energy technology.

-The smart city initiatives towards lower energy consumption include but are not limited to smart grids, smart metering, and connected public lighting.
+IoT smart city initiatives towards lower energy consumption include but are not limited to smart grids, smart metering, and connected public lighting.
 They are paving the way for lower energy costs, reduced greenhouse gas emissions, and improved urban livelihoods as a whole.
-The energy sector already began implementing sensors and networks to interconnect all objects to one another, thereby driving the expansion of the internet of things.
+The energy sector already began implementing sensors and networks to interconnect all objects to one another, thereby contributing to the internet of things development.
 Still, new forms of urban energy challenge traditional utility business models and require well-thought-out measures to be taken.